 Integrity is a critical characteristic that stakeholders expect and rely on.
-It is also the key KPMG core value - above all, we act with integrity.
-This commitment underlies our values-based compliance culture where individuals are encouraged to raise their concerns when they see behaviors or actions that are inconsistent with our values or professional responsibilities.
+It is also the key KPMG core value - "Above all, we act with integrity".
+Integrity means constantly striving to uphold the highest professional standards, providing sound good-quality advice to our clients and rigorously maintaining independence.

+Our values, which have been explicitly codified for a number of years, are embedded into working practices and values-based compliance culture at KPMG.
+Individuals are encouraged to raise their concerns when they see behaviours or actions that are inconsistent with our values or professional responsibilities.